 Refer to recommended use and to correct working methods.
-See "Daily operation" on page 30.
 There is a wider selection of tools available for different applications.
 Consult with your local dealer for more information.

-4.7 AUTOMATIC GREASING DEVICE RAMLUBE II PROBLEMS
+4.8 AUTOMATIC GREASING DEVICE PROBLEMS

 UPPER OR LOWER TOOL BUSHING DOES NOT GET ENOUGH LUBRICANT